snowplow/snowplowanalytics.com/_posts/2020-03-05-snowplow-android-tracker-1.4.0-released/index.md

 <h2 id="diagnostic">2.
 Diagnostic feature for internal error tracking</h2>

 The tracker is constantly tested with different platforms and versions but there are rare situations where an error can be reported.
 The tracker manages errors internally, avoiding crashes of the app and assuring that the events are not lost.
-However, it can now report errors to a Snowplow collector as `diagnostic_error` events.
+Now, the tracker can also report errors to a Snowplow collector as `diagnostic_error` events.

 To activate this feature you only need to enable `trackerDiagnostic` ([#343][343]):